The Simple Explanation of How College Football Rankings Work

-The Coaches Poll, the AP Poll, the Playoff Committee rankings, various computer-based hierarchies: it can be difficult to keep them all straight in your head.
-Here’s a handy cheat-sheet of sorts, which sets out the various rankings systems in college football and details their varying levels of importance.
+The Coaches Poll, the AP Poll, the Playoff Committee rankings, various computer-based hierarchies: it can be difficult to keep all the various ranking systems straight in your head.
+Here’s a handy cheat-sheet of sorts, which provides an outline of each college football ranking system and details their varying levels of importance for sports bettors

-Every Tuesday night, starting roughly seven weeks into the season.
-The final 2017 rankings, which determine the Playoff and New Year’s Six bowls, will come out on December 3rd.
+College Football Playoff committee rankings are released every Tuesday night, starting roughly seven weeks into the season.
+The final 2019 rankings, which determine the Playoff and New Year’s Six bowl games, will come out on Sunday, December 8th.

 Who Puts Playoff Committee Rankings Together?

-The College Football Playoff Committee, made up of athletic directors and university chiefs from across the country, as well as some retired media types and (for a while) Condoleezza Rice.
+The College Football Playoff Committee is made up of athletic directors and university chiefs from across the country, as well as some retired media types and (for a while) Condoleezza Rice.

-That should say, “What was it?”
 The BCS is how we used to determine who played in the national championship game.
 In short, it aggregated the results of the Coaches Poll, the AP Poll (and later the Harris Interactive Poll), and different computer-ranking systems to calculate the top two teams in the nation.
-It’s gone now, but a lot of people still think of the BCS ranking when they want the actual, official Playoff rankings, which is both understandable (the BCS endured from 1998-2013 and college football isn’t exactly big on change) and a part of why it’s included in the post.
-Y’all are still googling this stuff.

 When Do BCS Rankings Come Out?

-They don’t anymore, not since the Playoff was introduced.
+They don’t anymore, ever since the Playoff was introduced.

 They were a composite of human and computer rankings.